 By: Casey Winters

-Skidmore will be playing a house show tonight (March 8) with Kat Jones and Westerner.
-Like Gayle Skidmore on Facebook here, follow her on Twitter here, and get more information on tonight’s show here.
+Jones will be playing a house show on Thursday, March 8 with singer-songwriter Gayle Skidmore and alt.-country folkers Westerner.
+For more details, click here.
+Like Jones on Facebook here, follow her on Twitter here, and listen/buy some of her music on her BandCamp here.

 NS: What does this year look like for you?

 KJ: Well, the new album comes out in July hopefully.
 I have a KickStarter campaign coming up around May.
 Hopefully there will be a lot more touring.
 I will be getting my band in Portland, Ore. familiar with the sons on the album, and then hopefully start working on the next record or EP.

 NS: Who are three artists/bands that inspire you today?

 KJ: I love My Brightest Diamond’s last record.
 Beautiful, I still can’t stop listening to “The Suburbs” by Arcade Fire, and Lee Hazelwood and Nancy Sinatra’s work together is always on my mind.